cdpeters/dash-test-app/notes/data_project_installation_instructions.md

 		- Can be used as a basic checklist to keep track of where you are in the process and ensure you're not skipping any of the steps along the way.
 	1. ***Detailed Steps***
 		- Contains more detail, explanation, and actual code snippets for completing the corresponding high level step for a given development role.
-- All steps that require a terminal are completed using git-bash unless otherwise noted.
+- All steps that require a terminal are completed using BASH unless otherwise noted (you might need to translate commands as appropriate based on your shell).

 ## Development Roles
 - There are two main development roles defined in this guide based on whether you are the creator of the project or just a collaborator on the project.